-Kangra’s main business comprises the mining and processing of thermal coal, via underground and opencast mining, both exported and locally sold.
+Kangra’s main business comprises the mining and processing of thermal coal, via underground and opencast mining, both exported and sold locally.

-The Maquasa West operation has a proven remaining mine life of approximately 3 years with existing bituminous coal.
-The Kusipongo Project area, which is covered by approved Prospecting Rights and is adjacent to Maquasa West, is currently estimated to have a total in-situ resource of 774Mb A mining plan has been developed for a total of 239.6Mt of in-situ Resources.
+The Maquasa West operation has a proven remaining mine life of approximately three years with existing bituminous coal.
+The Kusipongo Project area, which is covered by approved Prospecting Rights and is next to Maquasa West, is currently estimated to have a total in-situ resource of 774Mt A mining plan has been developed for a total of 239.6Mt of in-situ resources.

 Kangra has delayed the development process of the Kusipongo resource.
-From FY17 to FY21, the company will spend R519 million (in real terms) developing the mine.
+From FY17 to FY21, the company was expected to spend R519 million (in real terms) developing the mine.

-Kangra currently also holds rights over the area adjacent to the Kusipongo mine area, which has an indicated total in-situ resource of 538Mt, 25Mt of which is SAMREC compliant.
+Kangra currently also holds rights over the area next to the Kusipongo mine area, which has an indicated total in-situ resource of 538Mt, 25Mt of which is SAMREC compliant.

-In June 2012, Shanduka Coal exchanged its 29.993 percent equity shareholding in Kangra for additional shares in Shanduka Coal.
+In June 2012, Shanduka Coal, through Izimbiwa Coal, exchanged its 29.993% equity shareholding in Kangra for additional shares in Shanduka Coal.
 The transaction resulted in Shanduka Coal holding a 50.01 percent interest in Shanduka Coal with Glencore holding 49.99%.
 Through Shanduka Coal Investments, Phembani has an effective -15% interest in Kangra.